hashicorp/terraform-provider-aws/website/docs/r/ec2_transit_gateway_route.html.markdown

 ## Import

-`aws_ec2_transit_gateway_route` can be imported by using the EC2 Transit Gateway Route Table, an underscore, and the destination, e.g.,
+`aws_ec2_transit_gateway_route` can be imported by using the EC2 Transit Gateway Route Table, an underscore, and the destination, and the Transit Gateway Attachment e.g.,

 ```
-$ terraform import aws_ec2_transit_gateway_route.example tgw-rtb-12345678_0.0.0.0/0
+$ terraform import aws_ec2_transit_gateway_route.example tgw-rtb-12345678_0.0.0.0/0_tgw-attach-012345678abcdefg
 ```